 Discuss Data Preparation Grants

-- the topic and content of the data collection
+- the subject and content of the data collection

-- the relevance of the data collection for research on the topic
+- the relevance of the data collection to research on the topic

-- the steps needed to prepare the data collection for upload
+- the steps required to prepare the data collection for upload

 - the requested budget with a short justification

-(2) The Hans Koschnick Scholarships provide support for a stay of two to four weeks at the Research Centre for East European Studies at the University of Bremen.
-This stay can be used to prepare a Data Collection for upload on the Discuss Data platform in consultation with the Discuss Data team.
-The stay is supported with a travel allowance of 500 EUR (300 EUR if travelling from Germany), as well as a living allowance of up to 500 EUR for a maximum stay of four weeks.
+(1) The Hans Koschnick Scholarships provide support for a stay of two to four weeks at the Research Centre for East European Studies at the University of Bremen.
+This stay can be used to prepare a data collection for upload to the Discuss Data platform in consultation with the Discuss Data team.
+The stay is supported by a travel allowance of 500 EUR (300 EUR if travelling from Germany) and a living allowance of up to 500 EUR for a maximum stay of four weeks.

 Download the Preparation Grant as a PDF-File.